dannyaudian/Payroll-Indonesia/README.md

 # Payroll Indonesia

 Payroll Indonesia by PT.
-Innovasi Terbaik Bangsa is an ERPNext v15 payroll module specifically designed for Indonesian companies.
+Inovasi Terbaik Bangsa is an ERPNext v15 payroll module specifically designed for Indonesian companies.
 This module is modular, scalable, and compatible with both VPS and Frappe Cloud.

 ## 🚀 Key Features